In 15 Minutes, create a

 But most importantly of all

-Here are some more facts from 1995 that you could use to customize your poster
+Here are some more great events from 1998 that you could use to customize your poster:

 Printing Your Poster